-The column is shipped using 8 mM Methanesulfonic acid as the storage solution.
-Prepare the eluent shown on the Quick Start procedure (Document No. 065591, see Appendix D) and follow the Quick Start instructions to hydrate the columns prior to running QAR.
-After the column gone though Quick Start hydration steps, connect the column to the suppressor and test the column performance under the conditions described in the QAR.
+The column is shipped using 30 mM Methanesulfonic acid as the storage solution.
+Prepare the eluent shown on the Quick Start procedure (see Appendix D) and follow the Quick Start instructions to hydrate the columns prior to running QAR.
+After the column has gone through Quick Start hydration steps, connect the column to the suppressor and test the column performance under the conditions described in the QAR.
 Continue making injections of the test standard until consecutive injections of the standard give reproducible retention times.
 Equilibration is complete when consecutive injections of the standard give reproducible retention times.